CoScale/docs/_docs_getting_started/install-agent.md

 ## Creating the agent
 The CoScale agent is the primary tool used to capture resource and application metrics from your servers.
 It is easy to configure and deploy.
 To start with the configuration go to your dashboard and use to sidebar navigation to go to `DataSources` and then `Manage` On this page, you will be configuring the agent(s) you want to install on your servers.

+{% include alert.html type="warning" text="We only support 64 bit operating systems, contact support for more information" %}

 To get started:

 1. Select the operating system and flavor of your server(s)